Dopa91/Dopa91/README.md

-- 👋 Hi, I’m @Dopa91
+- 👋 Hi, I’m Andreas Dopatka  🇩🇪 🇵🇱

-- 👀 I’m interested in Dart / Flutter
+- 👀 I’m interested in Dart & Flutter
-- 🌱 I’m currently learning Dart / Flutter :D
+- 🌱 I’m currently learning Dart & Flutter

-- 💞️ I’m looking to collaborate on ...
+- 🤝 I'm open to collaborating
-- 📫 How to reach me ...
+- 📫 You can reach me at code.dopatka@gmail.com
-- 😄 Pronouns: ...

 - ⚡ Fun fact: ...

 <!---
 Dopa91/Dopa91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.